 It’s a common assumption in religious polemics at least, that you can’t really hate someone you don’t believe in.
 You see this assumption appearing arguments for and against belief in God.
 Christian apologists often claim that atheists hate God, and that this hatred is proof positive we really know he exists after all.
 Atheism is little other than rebellion against God, at least according to this view.
 For our own part, atheists often respond to the accusation that we hate God by pointing out that we actually don’t believe in him.
 We can’t possible hate God, so the argument runs.
 We don’t even believe in him.
+Each of these arguments seem to rest on the assumption that to hate God implies that one must believe in him.
 At least we we have that in common I suppose, believers and unbelievers.
 We agree that it doesn’t make sense to hate a being you don’t really believe in.

 Except I don’t agree with that either.